Comprehensive language-image pre-training for 3D medical image understanding

 \subsection{Classification linear probing}

-Given a pre-trained encoder we conduct linear-probing to measure the quality of our vision encoders embedding for classifying the abnormalities labelled in \ctrate.
+Given a pre-trained encoder, we conduct linear probing to measure the quality of our vision encoders embeddings for classifying the abnormalities labelled in \ctrate and \radchestct.
 To do so, we discard the original token aggregation scheme of the vision encoder, which was aimed at aligning image and report, and instead train a new one for classification.
-Due to not knowing which Token aggregation scheme is best, we conduct a grid-search over five different schemes and four different learning rates.
-The token aggregation schemes are as follows: \begin{enumerate} \item \textbf{Average Pooling:} A simple averaging across the sequence dimension. \item \textbf{Max Pooling:} A simple max-pooling across the sequence dimension. \item \textbf{Learned Attention Pooling:} An attention pooling head with a learned query token, steering how the tokens are recombined to yield the final global representation. \item \textbf{Average Attention Pooling:} Same as above, just with the learned query replaced by a token created through average pooling. \item \textbf{MultiLearnedAttentionPool:} The same as Learned Attention Pooling, just with four query tokens instead of one.
+As the best token aggregation scheme is unknown, we conduct a grid search over five different schemes and four different learning rates.
+The token aggregation schemes are: \begin{enumerate} \item \textbf{Average pooling}: a simple averaging across the sequence dimension. \item \textbf{Max pooling}: a simple max-pooling across the sequence dimension. \item \textbf{Learnt attention pooling}: an attention pooling head with a learned query token, steering how the tokens are recombined to yield the final global representation. \item \textbf{Average attention pooling}: same as above but with the learnt query replaced by a token created through average pooling. \item \textbf{Multi-learnt attention pooling}: As learnt attention pooling but with four learned query tokens instead of one.